DonJayamanne/pythonVSCode/CONTRIBUTING.md

 ### Run dev build and validate your changes

-To test changes, open the `vscode-python` folder in VSCode, and select the workspace titled `vscode-python`.
+To test changes, open the `vscode-jupyter` folder in VSCode, and select the workspace titled `vscode-jupyter`.
 Then, open the debug panel by clicking the `Run and Debug` icon on the sidebar, select the `Extension` option from the top menu, and click start.
 A new window will launch with the title `[Extension Development Host]`.